ecomvantagegroup-bit/Aurelia_Perfume/README.md

 **GSAP ScrollTrigger**

-Avoid using Locomotive Scroll.
+Do not use Locomotive Scroll.

 ---

 # Particle System

-Use a single reusable Three.js particle system.
+Use one reusable Three.js particle component.

 ```text
 ParticleSystem.vue
 ```

-Configured per scene:
+Scene configuration:

 ```text
 Forest